 CAT says its MBX systems have been known to top $16m!
-Custom-built, these speakers weigh five tonnes each and house 22in subwoofers, 9in woofers, 5.5in mid-range speakers, and 1.25in tweeters.
-We also understand the enclosures are more than 8in thick and built using CAT's own secret lamination process.
+Custom-built, these 3.6m speakers weigh five tonnes each and house 55cm subwoofers, 23cm woofers, 14cm mid-range speakers, and 3cm tweeters.
+We also understand the enclosures are more than 20cm thick and are built using CAT's own secret lamination process.

 Is it a speaker?
 Is it a refrigerator?
-We're still hovering around the half-a-million dollars mark with these towering Backes & Müller BM 100s, which will need a bit of space given their height of 230cm (or 7ft 6in).
-One of the most impressive features is the large mid-range horn that measures 2.3m high and has a front area spanning 1.75sq m.
+We're still hovering around the half-a-million dollars mark with these towering Backes & Müller BM 100s, which will need a bit of space given their height of 230cm.
+One of the most impressive features is the large mid-range horn that measures 2.3m high and has a front area spanning 1.75 sqm.

 With a listed retail price of $520,000 a pair, the Signature Titan II is a limited edition speaker described by Moon Audio as the first in a series of "ultra-limited edition functional acoustic art works".
 Each pair has been signed by the designer, and its limited-edition tag is not to be taken lightly: one pair reportedly went for $2m.

 With the Wisdom Audio Infinite Wisdom Grande we're starting to really move up the price ladder.
-And these are large units, weighing in at a total of nearly two tonnes and standing more than 8ft tall - designed, says Wisdom Audio, for "multi-level rooms in the largest homes and palaces, great halls and ballrooms" no less.
+And these are large units, weighing in at a total of nearly two tonnes - designed, says Wisdom Audio, for "multi-level rooms in the largest homes and palaces, great halls and ballrooms" no less.

 WAMM stands for Wilson Audio Modular Monitor and yes, you've guessed it, these Master Chronosonics are multi-module loudspeakers.
 Each module's time alignment can be adjusted in five-microsecond increments.
 Align the drivers correctly to the listening position, contends Wilson Audio, and the result is far more lifelike sound.

-Each speaker is over 7ft tall, constructed out of aerospace-grade aluminium, and its open architecture is designed to minimise stored energy.
+Each speaker is over 210cm tall, constructed out of aerospace-grade aluminium, and its open architecture is designed to minimise stored energy.
 Each pair takes about 10 weeks to make, so we're not surprised Wilson Audio is only producing 70 pairs.
 Looking for something more affordable?
 Try the $330,000 Chronsonic XVX instead.

-Little surprise it stands more than 7ft tall, then...
+Little surprise it stands more than 2.1m tall, then...